beadsland/superl/doc/README.md

 at in any given editor are not guaranteed, and thus they should be converted to spaces to ensure stylistic indentation is portable across development environments.
-If using the Eclipse IDE, one way to handle this is with the AnyEdit Tools plugin, available in the Eclipse Marketplace.
+If using the Eclipse IDE, one way to handle this is with the AnyEdit Tools plugin [`http://andrei.gmxhome.de/anyedit/`](http://andrei.gmxhome.de/anyedit/), available in the Eclipse Marketplace.

 ##Modules##